Skip to content

 Swap: 0 0 0

-You can choose to reserve some memory for the Amazon ECS container agent and other critical system processes on your container instances.
-Reserving this memory helps to make sure that your task's containers don't contend for the same memory.
+You can reserve some memory for the Amazon ECS container agent and other critical system processes on your container instances.
+Reserving this memory helps confirm that your task's containers don't contend for the same memory.
 For more information, see Reserving Amazon ECS Linux container instance memory.

 Verify that the environment variable ECS_CLUSTER has the correct cluster name